Efficient numerical approximation of a non-regular Fokker--Planck equation associated with first-passage time distributions: Regularity of the Fokker--Planck equation

 The integral over $x$ is finite if and only if $p(2\alpha +\beta) >-3$, and if so, the expression is equal to with the first integral being finite if and only if $p \beta>-1$. \end{proof}

-Following~\cite{314.91}, we analyze the regularity of~\eqref{R1} and~\eqref{R3} in (intersections of) Bochner spaces.
+Following~\cite{314.91}, we analyze the regularity \res{of the solutions $u(v)$ and $e(v)$ of the parabolic problems ~\eqref{R1} and~\eqref{R3}, respectively,} in (intersections of) Bochner spaces.
 In particular, the space $L_2(I;H^1(\Omega)) \cap H^1(I;H^{-1}(\Omega))$ plays an important role in this and following sections.
 For the precise definition of this space and some properties we refer to~\cite[Chapter 25]{314.91}.
 With $H^1_{0,\{0\}}(I)$ denoting the closure in $H^1(I)$ of the functions in $C^\infty(I) \cap H^1(I)$ that vanish at $0$, we have the following result concerning the smoothness of $u_H$ restricted to $I \times \Omega$.

 \begin{corollary} $u_H \in L_2(I;H^1(\Omega)) \cap H^1_{0,\{0\}}(I;H^{-1}(\Omega))$, but $u_H \not\in H^1_{0,\{0\}}(I;L_2(\Omega))$ and $u_H \not\in L_2(I;H^2(\Omega))$.
 Furthermore, $t \partial_t \partial_x u_H, x \partial^2_x u_H, t \partial^2_x u_H \in L_2(I \times \Omega)$, and $x \partial_t \partial_x u_H \in L_2(I;H^{-1}(\Omega))$. \end{corollary}